-Achieving happiness starts with our brains.
-We have talked before about how happiness skills are learnable.
-If happiness skills are learnable, then these skills, just like other skills, rely on the brain.
-Just like recognizing the color of a flower, or recalling the name of a friend requires the brain to function quickly and efficiently, happiness too requires the brain to function quickly and efficiently.
+In another activity, I talk about how happiness skills are learnable.
+Because happiness skills are learnable, then these skills, just like other skills, rely on the brain.
+Just like recognizing the color of a flower, or recalling the name of a friend requires the brain to function quickly and efficiently, happiness too requires the brain to quickly and efficiently identify positive information.

-But the brain is actually quite lazy.
-The brain’s goal is to use as little energy as possible and still keep us functioning.
-The way it does this is by learning from our behavior and experiences, and creating networks that make it easier for us to continue doing what we have always done with little additional effort.
+Unfortunately, the brain is actually quite lazy.
+The brain’s goal is to use as little energy as possible and still keep functioning.
+The way it does this is by learning from our experiences and creating neural networks that make it easier for us to continue doing what we have always done with little additional effort.

 - In short, if we are sad a lot, it is easier for our brains to be sad.

-The good news is that brain is changeable throughout our entire lives.
+The good news is that the brain is changeable throughout our entire lives.
 The brain’s ability to change is referred to as neuroplasticity.
-Just as you might see an older adult starting to go the gym and eat right, repeatedly engaging in happiness activities changes the way the brain functions.
-The more you practice happiness activities, the easier it is for you brain to generate happiness.
-Over time, you have to exert less and less effort to increase happiness.
+The more you practice happiness activities, the easier it is for your brain to generate happiness.
+And, over time, you have to exert less and less effort to increase happiness.

 Activity: Positive memory

 The more often you do this, the more you'll train your brain and improve your skill for remembering positive things.
 Purchase my Positivity eBook for a collection of positive words to help you build this skill.